ClassicOldSong/Widecar/README.md

 `Widecar` is basically `Sidecar for Windows`, it is especially useful when you have an Android tablet with high refresh rate and a stylus.
 If you connect a keyboard and mouse to the tablet, it's no different from a Windows tablet but with much powerful CPU/GPU power when streaming.

+> [!WARNING]
+> ## This project is sunsetting as [Apollo](https://github.com/ClassicOldSong/Apollo) is in development.
+> You can find a preview release of Apollo [here](https://github.com/ClassicOldSong/Apollo/releases/tag/apollo-0.0.0-preview).
+> Apollo works best in conjunction with [Artemis](https://github.com/ClassicOldSong/moonlight-android), providing loads of optimizations and feature improvements.

 ## Features

 1. **Automatically create a new virtual screen on connect**: When you start streaming, Widecar will automatically create a new virtual display.